Administration order

 High Court

-The regional court which deals with civil claims involving sums of more than £50,000 and cases involving complex or important points of law.
+The regional court which deals with civil claims.
+These claims involve amounts of more than £50,000, and complex or important points of law.

 High Court enforcement officer (HCEO)

-A bailiff who executes High Court writs.
-There are only a few dozen HCEOs.
-Bailiffs who actually visit properties to collect payments are almost always private
+A bailiff who carries out High Court decisions.
+There are not many HCEOs.
+Bailiffs who come to your house to collect payments are almost always private bailiffs.
+These are hired to act for the HCEO.

 High Court judgment